MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/console-overview.md

 ## Runbooks

 When you select a runbook on the navigation tree or select a runbook link, the app navigates to the Runbook screen.
 The top panel lists out runbook metadata (editing status, timestamps, and so on).
 The **Run** button available on the screen allows you to queue the runbook for execution on the desired subset of runbook servers.
-The **Run** button is disabled for runbooks that are not in **Published** state.
+The **Run** button is disabled for runbooks that aren't in **Published** state.

 [ ![Screenshot showing runbook view.](./media/console-overview-2022/runbook-view-inline.png) ](./media/console-overview-2022/runbook-view-expanded.png#lightbox)